MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/cloud-voice-landing-page.md

 - You want to use Microsoft-managed access to the PSTN.
 - You do not want to manage Session Border Controllers on your own.

-This option requires uninterrupted connection to Microsoft 365 or Office 365.

 With this option:

 - You get Microsoft Phone System with added Domestic or International Calling Plans that enable calling to phones around the world (depending on the level of service being licensed).

-- You do not require deployment or maintenance of an on-premises deployment--because PSTN Calling Plan operates out of Microsoft 365 or Office 365.
+- You do not require deployment or maintenance of an on-premises deployment--because Calling Plan operates out of Microsoft 365 or Office 365.

-- Note:  If necessary, you can choose to connect a supported SBC via Direct Routing for interoperability with 3rd-party PBX, analog devices, and other third-party telephony equipment supported by the SBC.
+- Note:  If necessary, you can choose to connect a supported SBC via Direct Routing for interoperability with third-party PBXs, analog devices, and other third-party telephony equipment supported by the SBC.

+This option requires uninterrupted connection to Microsoft 365 or Office 365.

 For more information about Calling Plans, see the following articles: